gta-chaos-mod/Trilogy-GUI-Tool/SyncServer.NodeJS/README.md

-# Chaos Mod Multiplayer Server
+# Chaos Mod Sync Server
 This is a tool that allows for syncing Chaos Mod effects and settings across multiple clients for race purposes.

 # What is synced between clients